Ohiopyle Falls is located right in town.

 Different views can be seen depending on your location on the GAP Trail.

-One of the best routes to bike is beginning at Ferncliff Natural Parking Area or starting in town and biking across the GAP Bridge, heading along the trail to the town of Connellsville.
-After the 17-mile ride, take a break from your bike to explore the town before heading back.
+One of the best routes to bike begins at Ferncliff Natural Parking Area or alternatively starting in town and biking across the GAP Bridge, heading along the trail to the town of Connellsville.
+After the 17-mile ride, take a break from your bike to explore the town before heading back to Ohiopyle.

 A portion of the original section of the GAP from Connellsville to Confluence can be found in Ohiopyle State Park.